michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

-= 2.3.7 =
+= 2.3.7 - 08/31/2014 =
+- Fixed a bug that caused infinite function calls after resetting options as of v2.3.6.
-- Fixed an issue with sites that enables object caching.
+- Fixed an issue that response data were not cached properly with sites that enables object caching.
 - Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library.

 = 2.3.6 - 08/27/2014 =